Canvas

 The most common aspect ratios and their corresponding sizes can be found in theAspect Ratios & Resolutions section of the documentation.

-Mask the head and hands using the Magic Fill tool.
+Mask the head and hands using Magic Fill.

-Resize the generation window to be smaller than the original image but large enough to include something significant to describe in the prompt.
+Resize the generation window to be smaller than the original image but large enough to include a significant portion of the image.
+This ensures the AI has enough context to analyze the image and accurately interpret the prompt.

 Why make the generation window smaller?
-Using a smaller generation window provides the AI with more pixels to work with than using the entire original image size.
-This results in higher pixel density for the selected area, leading to more detailed face and hands.
+Using a smaller generation window gives the AI more pixels relative to the original image, resulting in a higher pixel density for the selected area.
+This leads to more detailed faces and hands.

-But keep in mind that some of these details or apparent sharpness may get lost because everything will be interpolated or extrapolated to the pixel grid on the canvas.
-More on that in this note below.
+However, keep in mind that some of these details or the apparent sharpness may be lost during processing.
+This happens because everything is interpolated or extrapolated to fit the pixel grid on the canvas when downloading the resulting composite image.
+More details in this section below.

-Adjust the prompt based on the generation window:
+Adjust the prompt based on the content of the generation window:

 A photo of an elderly woman with white hair wearing a floral dress and a necklace.
 She is seated in a wooden chair in a dimly lit room.
 The background reveals lush green plants.
 The overall ambiance is warm and nostalgic.